parandurume-labs/aitour26-WRK542-prototype-agents-with-the-ai-toolkit-and-model-context-protocol/lab/instructions/02_Model_Selection.md

 1. Enter this prompt in the text field:
 ```
-In Japanese, describe what's in this image and what kind of electrical component it appears to be.
+Describe what's in this image and what kind of electrical component it appears to be.
 ```

 2. Click the image attachment icon to add a picture as input